micmejia/bible-dump/AMPC/Philippians/Phil 3.md

-Who will [^g]transform _and_ fashion anew the body of our humiliation to conform to _and_ be like the body of His glory _and_ majesty, by exerting that power which enables Him even to subject everything to Himself.
+Who will transform _and_ fashion anew the body of our humiliation to conform to _and_ be like the body of His glory _and_ majesty, by exerting that power which enables Him even to subject everything to Himself.